top of page

 LIBRETTI & ADAPTATIONS

 With lifelong stage experience, I bring a theatrical voice to the table which is playfully vivid, inspired by the influence of technology on society, as well as the mundanely strange and the strangely mundane.
-I took up libretto writing since I was struck by the fact that most operatic literature I performed contained messages I didn't want to perpetuate, and characters I didn't want to relate to.
+I took up libretto writing since I was struck by the fact that most operatic repertoire I performed in the popular canon contained messages I didn't want to perpetuate, and characters I couldn't easily relate to, so it dawned on me that our audiences might have a hard time with this, too.
 I am passionate about helping to shift the operatic artform toward a more equitable, socially responsible future - and one that I feel will more readily serve and connect with audiences of today.

 Current and Recent Projects: What's Up Next?